-All areas subject to mine-induced subsidence will be inspected.
-Where there is any evidence of cracking, or other related surface expressions related to subsidence, all remedial works will be undertaken in accordance with the requirements of the approved Extraction Plan.
+All areas subject to mine-induced subsidence will be inspected as part of the Subsidence Monitoring Program.
+Where there is any evidence of cracking, or other surface expressions related to subsidence, all remedial works will be undertaken in accordance with the requirements of the approved Extraction Plan.